PLSysSec/go2wrk/README.md

     	A PEM eoncoded CA's certificate file. (default "someCertCAFile") -c int
     	the max numbers of connections used
-  -cert string
+  -s float
+        the amount of time you want to test for (in seconds) -cert string
     	A PEM eoncoded certificate file. (default "someCertFile") -d string